 - Homeowners that have a basement.
 Radon comes from rocks and soils under your home.
 You want to make sure you’re testing a home with a basement, and any other ground contact rooms if you don’t have a basement.

-- People living in areas known to have high levels of radon.
+- People living in areas that are known to have high levels of radon.
 You can actually purchase a radon map here.
 Even if you live in an area with typically low levels, I still recommend testing.

 - Homeowners with a well.
 Did you know that radon can be found in well water in addition to the air inside your home?
 I didn’t know that until recently.
 If you have a well on your property, you should absolutely get your well water tested.

 - Pet owners.
 Your pets spend a lot of time indoors.
 Protect their health by testing your home.
 Think about this – radon accumulates close to the ground.
 Where do your pets sit?
 Close to the ground.
 The folks at Radon Environmental who help test and mitigate my sites for radon gas are launching a campaign called “The Bark Side of Radon” to help educate pet owners on the importance of testing their homes.
 Pets are part of our families – let’s make sure we take care of them, too!

 Watch below to see how the Radon Environmental Airwell™ can help radon mitigation in a well.